jeek-on-git/PSHostFile/README.md

 # PSHostFile

-A PowerShell Module for managing the Windows Hosts file.
-It provides a collection of custom functions making it easy to add, remove and update hosts file entries using the familiar PowerShell Verb-Noun syntax.
+A PowerShell Module for managing the Windows Hosts File.
+It provides a collection of custom functions making it easy to add, remove and update Hosts File entries using the familiar PowerShell Verb-Noun syntax.

 ## Overview

-The Windows Hosts file stores 'host entries'; an IP Address and hostname combination that is used by the OS to resolve names to IP Addresses.
+The Windows Hosts File stores 'host entries'; an IP Address and hostname combination that is used by the OS to resolve names to IP Addresses.

-A Host Entry uses a standard text format: `IPAddress Hostname # Comment`.
-The `# comment` is not mandatory and only the first the `IPAddress` and `HostName` are required.
+A host entry uses a standard text format: `IPAddress Hostname # Comment`.
+The `# comment` is optional while the `IPAddress` and `HostName` are mandatory.

 This module has been tested on both Windows PowerShell (5.1) and PowerShell (7).
-Given this is modifying the Windows Hosts file it will not work on Linux or Mac.
+Given this is modifying the Windows Hosts File it will not work on Linux or Mac.

 ## The Basics